Game Boy Camera: Legacy

 The cover art of Neil Young's 2000 album Silver & Gold was taken using a Game Boy Camera.

+Third-party vendors have reverse engineered the Game Boy Camera to create modern transfer methods for Game Boy Camera photos such as USB, SD cards and Wi-Fi.

 In 2000, a professional photographer created a color workflow similar to the world's earliest color photography, to process GBC's grayscale photos through red, green, and blue filters to produce a color photograph.
-An artist using a Game Boy Camera and three colour process has developed a series of works since 2012, focussing on how the interplay between what the abstracted images reveal and conceal about the photographed environment.
-As well as using the Game Boy printer within his practice.
-A PhD student performed astrophotography of scenes including Jupiter, through academic telescopes using GBC.
-In 2017, a research engineer developed a neural network application to automatically convert GBC monochrome images into color images.
-Several modern smartphone apps have modes to simulate GBC image quality.
-In 2016, an Instagram artist included the vintage GBC hardware in his repertoire of high-technology stylized filters, creating a new gallery dedicated only to GBC photography, because its primitive camera "forces you to find a way to take beautiful pictures".
+An artist using a Game Boy Camera and three colour process has developed a series of works since 2012, focusing on the interplay between what the abstracted images reveal and conceal about the photographed environment, as well as using the Game Boy Printer within his practice.
+A PhD student performed astrophotography of scenes including Jupiter, through academic telescopes using the Game Boy Camera.
+In 2017, a research engineer developed a neural network application to automatically convert Game Boy Camera monochrome images into color images.
+Several modern smartphone apps have modes to simulate Game Boy Camera image quality.
+In 2016, an Instagram artist included the vintage GBC hardware in his repertoire of high-technology stylized filters, creating a new gallery dedicated only to Game Boy Camera photography, because its primitive camera "forces you to find a way to take beautiful pictures".

+In 2021, a YouTuber created a 3D-printable lens adapter for attaching a DSLR lens to the Game Boy Camera.

+In 2025, a Game Boy Color game titled Gas Station Story was released for both the Game Boy Color and PC.
+The characters in the game are all photos of people taken by a Game Boy Camera, with over 180 different portraits in the game.